learnlatex/learnlatex.github.io/en/more-12.md

 entry types and fields is the same for almost all styles, but there are differences in some fields.

-A common examples is the URL.
+A common example is the URL.
 Some older BibTeX `.bst` styles (most notably the 'standard BibTeX styles', e.g. `plain.bst`, `unsrt.bst`, ...) predate the invention of the URL and have no dedicated field for the URL of an online resource.
 Many newer styles _do_ have a dedicated `url` field.
 The workaround